thiagofelicissimo/BiTTs/README.md

 ```
 In order to check this definition, the typechecker first verifies that the given sort is well-typed and then checks the body of the definition against it.
 If typechecking succeeds, then the definition becomes available to be used in other terms defined later.

-As discussed in [1], not all well-typed terms can be written directly.
+As discussed in [1], not all well-typed terms can be directly written.
 Whenever a destructor meets a constructor, the user needs to add a *sort ascription*.
 This typically happens when writing redices:
 ```
 let redex : Tm(ℕ) := ﹫(λ(x. x) :: Tm(Π(ℕ, _. ℕ)), 0)
 ```